coreui/coreui/docs/content/components/toasts.md

 ## Customizing
 ### CSS variables

-Toasts use local CSS variables on `.toast` for enhanced real-time customization.
-Values for the CSS variables are set via Sass, so Sass customization is still supported, too.
+Toasts use local CSS variables on `.toast` for improved real-time customization.
+Values for these CSS variables are set through Sass, so Sass customization remains supported as well.

 {{< scss-docs name="toast-css-vars" file="scss/_toasts.scss" >}}